 OCEAN ROOM TWO

-Displays a series of works on the reef of Okinawa and the connections to my family and my first grandson.
+On display in this space is a series of paintings about the reef of Okinawa and the connections to family and my first grandson.
 The visits to the beach collecting found objects likes stones and pebbles, are significant to connect me to the context of time and place.
-These memories are also about the fragility of those reefs and the seas.
+These memories are also about the fragility of those reefs and the seas of Okinawa Japan.

 ‘The Reef paintings also reveal the bonds of family that transcend distance, connecting me to my grandson and family in Japan—how absence can create presence, and separation can forge new forms of intimacy.’